hrishikesh-k/tejal/readme.md

 #### Things to note:

-- Icons are taken from FontAwesome [classic + rounded + solid variant](https://fontawesome.com/search?q=${search}&o=r&s=solid&it=round&ip=classic)
+- Icons are taken from FontAwesome [v7 + classic + rounded + solid variant](https://fontawesome.com/search?q=${search}&o=r&s=solid&it=round&ip=classic)
 - SVG to be resized it in a viewbox of 48px × 48px with the longest side of the icon being exactly 48px.
+The `picture-in-picture`, `volume`, `volume-high`, `volume-low` and the `volume-xmark` icons are an exception to this.
+It's because, their height had to be `48px` to align them with the other icons in the video player, so the width is more than 48px.
+To allow this, the component also has `overflow-visible` as its class.
 - All paths should be merged into a single path and the `d` attribute of the path should be saved in the constant.
 - Unused icons should be removed from the constant to reduce bundle size.